The market place was vast

 them in front of the seated rowers.
 He looked to be astern fellow with

 a bristling black mustache and a cutlass at his side.
 They all knew these

 And they bore weapons.

 19th-century pistols, the business-ends of which were already trained squarely

 in their direction.
 “Do not move.”
-The imposing man who was their apparent leader commanded, my boy.
-I do believe that these men my be descendents of a flourishing
+The imposing man who was their apparent

+Moorish accent, my boy.
+I do believe that these men my be descendents of

-silver muskets still trained on them.
+now, their silver muskets still trained on them.
 Oily smiles overspread

 their visages.
 Their leader said, “You are a curious bunch—a red-haired

 warrior, a tailed tree-man, and an aged human.
 But I do believe you have